openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

 ----------------------------------

 #.
 Operational OpenStack Identity service with appropriate
-    configuration in the :file:`neutron-server.conf` file.
+    configuration in the :file:`neutron.conf` file.
 #.
 Operational OpenStack Compute controller/management service with
     appropriate configuration to use neutron in the :file:`nova.conf` file.
 #.
 ML2 plug-in, Linux bridge agent, and any dependencies.

 Architecture